Spodumene/Cirque/README.md

 ## Plans
 Main Release 1 Freak Show and Circus:
-* Gadolinite - An entertainer gem that plays music and displays holograms at night
+* Gadolinite - An entertainer gem that plays homeworld music.
+Her gem glows at night
 * Labradorite - A gem that acts as a great companion.
 * Tugtupite - A gem known as Cirque's "bearded lady".
 She has abnormal features including two mouths.
 Seeing her amuses the diamonds because she isn't defective, and that this is her normal form.
 * Indicolite - A small gem that can jump very high.
 She acts like an acrobat.